amritsarstartups/mark-and-help/README.md

 =============
 IN NEED OF HELP :

- This set of users can get their location added on the app by clicking on the HIT THE MARK button.
+ This set of users can get their location added on the app by clicking on the MARK A SPOT button.
 Afterwards , after filling the form on the marked location , and clicking the save button , the location will be saved.

 POTENTIAL HELPER :